 A true Southern Thanksgiving staple.
 Sweet Potato Casserole made with the perfect amount of cinnamon and a delicious buttery pecan topping.
 This Thanksgiving favorite is always a crowd pleaser.

 No Thanksgiving meal is complete without some sort of sweet potato dish.
-My favorite is this Sweet Potato Casserole.
-I'm not a huge fan of marshmallow topping so I use a buttery pecan streusel topping.
-It's just so much better than a marshmallow topping.
-In my opinion, of course.
+My favorite is this Sweet Potato Casserole with pecans.
+I'm not a huge fan of marshmallow topping so I use a buttery pecan topping.
+And it is delicious!

 👇Jump to: